fzi-forschungszentrum-informatik/BEMCom/services/tools/grafana/Readme.md

 **Meta data** is toggled by a switch.
 The received table-like data gives information on all available datapoints.

 **Timeseries data** can be of the above described data types.

-Simply choose the datapoint by its short name and the datatype.
+- Simply choose the datapoint by its short name and the datatype.
+  The dropdown also features an autoselection when typing. <br>
+- Optionally you can define a frequency of the queried entries and an offset of the frequency to define the time range over which the average is taken.
+  Warning: This option is not implemented in BEMCom, yet (Juli 2021). <br>
-The dropdown also features an autoselection when typing.
-A custom name and scaling factor can optionally be defined.
-Clicjk "apply" or enter to commit changes here.
+- A custom name and scaling factor can optionally be defined.
+Click "apply" or press enter to commit changes here.

 ### Development